lelgenio/dotfiles/README.md

 ## Install:
 Most files need to be pre-prossesed with dotdrop.
 By default mapped to Colemak, edit config.yaml to remap.
+If you're on Arch this will install all packages automatically.
 ```bash
 pip install --user dotdrop
 dotdrop -c config.yaml install -p dark